-The sooner you notice algae and act, the easier it is to get rid of.
+The sooner you notice algae and act, the easier it is to get rid of it.

-When algae starts, the water will have a dull appearance and the chlorine level will fall more quickly than usual.
-To stop algae at this point, it usually only takes a one dose of chlorine to wipe it out.
+When algae start, the water will have a dull appearance and the chlorine level will fall more quickly than usual.
+To stop algae at this point, it usually only takes one dose of chlorine to wipe it out.

 First, algae keep growing.
-If you are not consistent and continual up to where it is completely gone, it starts growing back.
+If you are not consistent and continue up to where it is completely gone, it starts growing back.